themattbirch/Portfolio/src/content/posts/strategy-choose-brand-colors-business.md

 Last but not least, silver doesn't have much impact on [color psychology](https://www.verywellmind.com/color-psychology-2795824), but it does look cool.
 It's modern, and automotive companies love it.

-## Summary: Why color theory should be a part of your brand strategy
+## Why Color Theory Is So Important For Small Businesses

 Marketers and business owners both understand that using the right strategy to drive action is imperative to optimize conversion rate.